 - 2 mathematics credits, one of which must be Algebra II or higher

 - 1 social studies credit

-- Must have all of the following standardized test sub-scores:
+- Must have the following ACT or SAT standardized test sub-scores:

 - Must meet any course prerequisites as set forth in the University undergraduate catalog, and transcript must show proof of credit for prerequisite course requirements to enroll, if applicable.